sjmikler/resnets/README.md

     - Resnet110
     - Resnet1001

-  From "Identity Mappings in Deep Residual Networks" (with preactivated blocks):
+  From "Identity Mappings in Deep Residual Networks" (with preactivated layers):
     - Resnet20
     - Resnet32
     - Resnet44